rustdelhi/policies/Code-of-Conduct.md

 5. Deliberate intimidation, unwelcome gestures and stalking.

-Please report in confidence by sending an SMS to +91 7676 33 2020.
-SMSes are received by Hasgeek staff who can address this quickly.
+Please report in confidence by sending an email to `complaints@rustdelhi.in`.
+Emails are received by Rust Delhi admins who can address the issues quickly.

 Violators, regardless of their standing, may be expelled from the forum, without a refund (where payment was applicable), and reported to the authorities.